bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/distributing.rst

 and install the application.
 For users who browse the Chrome Web Store and find your application, installing the application is a simple one-click process.
-However, if a user is already on your site, it can be cumbersome for them to complete the installation&mdash;they would need to navigate away from your site to the CWS, complete the installation process, and then return to your site.
-To address this issue, you can initiate installation of applications "inline" from your site&mdash;the applications are still hosted in the Chrome Web Store, but users no longer have to leave your site to install them.
+However, if a user is already on your site, it can be cumbersome for them to complete the installation---they would need to navigate away from your site to the CWS, complete the installation process, and then return to your site.
+To address this issue, you can initiate installation of applications "inline" from your site---the applications are still hosted in the Chrome Web Store, but users no longer have to leave your site to install them.
 See `Using Inline Installation </chrome/web-store/docs/inline_installation>`_ for information on how to use this feature.